 The best themed parties are definitely the ones that don't take themselves too seriously.
 After all, if your guests are already chuckling before they even arrive, you're well on your way to a great night.

-We're firm believers that everyone should have a back-pocket guacamole recipe for when guests (especially — yikes — unexpected ones) show up at the door.
-This is ours.
-It comes from renowned chef Rick Bayless, who teaches our class Essentials of Mexican Cooking.
+Fact: everyone should have a back-pocket guacamole recipe for when guests show up.
+Ours comes from renowned chef Rick Bayless, who teaches our class, Essentials of Mexican Cooking.
 So go on and grab those perfect avocados and let's get guac-ing!

 This DIY from Five Course Photo's Brooke Lark is a simple way to create a cute, fun focal point for your holiday party.
 String it up behind your buffet, or let it stand alone as an awesome backdrop for photos.
 Let the selfie-fest begin!

 We've long been fans of putting a pom-pom on pretty much everything, so it's no surprise that we love this easy technique.
 All you have to do is wrap that gift in simple paper, then pom it up and — poof! — it's the best-looking present under the tree.
 If you've got a pom-pom maker, get ready to bust it out — or just use your fingers!

 If you've been wanting to get in on the weaving trend, this could be your moment: This yarn design is a cute and unique way to personalize any gift wrap — and you don’t need to be a well-versed weaver to pull it together.